wbeckman/micrograd-without-looking/README.md

-This is an attempt to reproduce [Karpathy's micrograd library](https://github.com/karpathy/micrograd/) (which uses reverse-mode autodiff to calculate gradients) without looking at his source code in order to solidify my understanding of backpropagation.
+This is an attempt to reproduce [Karpathy's micrograd library](https://github.com/karpathy/micrograd/) (which uses reverse-mode autodiff to calculate gradients on a computational graph.
+I attempte to do this without looking at his source code in order to refresh my understanding of backpropagation.

 It should be noted that I'm doing this purely for pedagogical reasons, and this library is in no way useful in a production sense.